NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Whispering Cairn.md

 >
 > Blown away characters are knocked prone and tumble `dice: 1d4*10`  1d4x10 fee, taking `dice: 1d4` 1d4 points of nonlethal damage per 10 feet.
 Flying characters are blown back `dice: 2d6*10` 2d6x10 feet and take `dice: 2d6` 2d6 points of nonlethal damage due to battering and buffeting.
 Non-flying characters pushed over the edge of the shaft plummet to the floor below suffering `dice: 4d6` 4d6 points of damage upon impact.
 Such characters may attempt to snatch the indigo lantern's chain with a successful DC 10 [[Skills#Acrobatics]] check or a DC 15 Reflex save, with success preventing the fall and the damage.
 >
 > The wind continues at hurricane force for 10 minutes before it stops and the trap resets itself.
-The only way through the face is to ignite torches in [[4-Campaign/Age of Worms/The Whispering Cairn#7.
+The only way through the face is to ignite torches in [[The Whispering Cairn#7.
 False Tomb]].
 Once a torch has been lit, that color fails to appear in the face's hypnotic eyes.
 When all torches have been lit, the trap is effectively disarmed.
 The stone comprising the mouth's interior vanishes, allowing passage to the chamber beyond.
 - [x] Trap (40 XP)

 # Lair of the Architect